abhishek-sapariya/No-Escape/README.md

 (2) libbgi.a to CodeBlocks --> MinGW --> lib

-Then open CodeBlocks go to settings --> complier --> Linker settings --> --in Link libraries tab add libbgi.a file
+Then open CodeBlocks go to settings --> complier --> Linker settings --> (1)in Link libraries tab add libbgi.a file
---in other linker options path these "-lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32" and click save and you are ready to go with graphics library
+(2)in other linker options path these "-lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32" and click save
+and you are ready to go with graphics library